-Our goal is to act as game changers in the current scenario, spreading the word about the urgency of investing in rare and orphan disease research.
+Our goal is to act as a game changer in the current scenario, spreading the voice about the urgency of investing in rare and orphan disease research.

 Our belief is that everyone can contribute to support scientific research because none of us is better than all of us.
 For this reason, the RE(ACT) Community is not only open to researchers but also to everyone who wants to participate in the advancement of research and increase the development of new therapies for millions of patients affected by rare conditions.

-Find out how you can contribute to research on rare and orphan diseases in the 'how it works' dedicate page, and join the social media conversation using the hashtags #RAREvolution #REACTCommunity.
+Find out how you can contribute to the research on rare diseases in the how it works section.
+Find out how you can contribute to the research about rare and orphan diseases in the how it works dedicate page, and join the social media conversation using the hashtags #RAREvolution #REACTCommunity

 RE(ACT) Community + RE(ACT) Congress = RE(ACT) Initiative

-Dr Olivier Menzel decided to found The BLACKSWAN Foundation when he realized, after years of research in the field of rare diseases, that research projects were inadequately supported both from private and public funding sources.
+Dr Olivier Menzel decided to found when he realized, after years of research in the field of rare diseases, that research projects were inadequately supported both from private and public funding sources.
 The BLACKSWAN Foundation was created to support and boost research on rare diseases.
-Two years later, the Foundation organized the RE(ACT) Congress, the first international scientific congress on research of rare and orphan diseases.
+Two years later, the Foundation organized the RE(ACT) Congress, the first international congress on research on rare and orphan diseases.